Belouis Some: Belouis Some

 In late 1986, Belouis Some recorded his self-titled second album Belouis Some at Right Track and The Hit Factory in New York, produced by Gary Langan and Guy Fletcher.
-Main band members were Carlos Alomar, Geoff Dugmore, Carmine Rojas, Chester Kamen and Fletcher on keyboards with Robin Clark, Gordon Grody, Jimmy Maelen, and the Borneo Horns - Lenny Pickett, Steve Elson and Stan Harrison.
+Some insisted that recording took place in New York with particular players as a live band.
+Carlos Alomar arranged the tracks again with Fletcher, he was joined on guitar by Chester Kamen, Carmine Rojas on bass, Geoff Dugmore played drums, Robin Clark and Gordon Grody sang backing vocals with Jimmy Maelen on percussion.
+The Bormeo Horns - Lenny Picket, Steve Elson and Stan Harrison played brass.
 Pete Townshend, Julian Lennon and Neal X made guest appearances on the album.
 The album was mixed in London at Eel Pie Recording Studios and Roundhouse Recording Studios.

 "Let It Be with You" and "Animal Magic" were both US Hot Dance Club Play hits.